CONSTITUTION OF ANTHROPOLOGY SOUTHERN

-1.1 The name of the Association is Anthropology Southern Africa (ASA).
+1.1 The name of the Association is Anthropology Southern Africa (ASnA).

-2.8 promote links with other associations, internationally, which are dedicated to anthropology as a field of study.
+2.8 Promote links with other associations, locally and internationally, which are dedicated to, or are cognate with, Anthropology as a field of study.

 3. MEMBERSHIP AND MEMBERSHIP FEES